Overview of DeepIntent

 We rely on multiple legal bases to lawfully transfer personal data around the world.
 These include your consent and model contractual clauses created by the European Commission which require certain privacy and security protections.
 A sample copy of such agreements is available on request.

 We have implemented industry-standard technical and organizational security measures to protect your information from unauthorized access and improper use.
 From time to time, we review our security procedures to consider appropriate new technology and methods.
-Please be aware though, that, despite our reasonable efforts, no security measures are impenetrable, though we take all reasonable precautions to protect against security incidents.
+Please be aware that, despite our reasonable efforts, no security measures are impenetrable, though we take all reasonable precautions to protect against security incidents.

 Your Personal Data Rights in the EEA